360.859.9090 | 503.405.4300

 Where are bees coming from?

-Sometimes it’s difficult to see where your bees are coming from.
-Bumblebees build ground-based nests, whereas honey bees find places like rock crevices or hollow trees to make their nests.
-Because bees can forage up to two full miles from the hive, it’s often impractical to find the source of bees on your property.
+Sometimes, it isn’t easy to see your bees’ origin.
+Bumblebees build ground-based nests, whereas honeybees find places like rock crevices or hollow trees to make their nests.
+Because bees can forage up to two miles from the hive, it’s often impractical to find the source of bees on your property.

 Still not sure if you’re looking at a bee?